Car Loan Interest Rates in 2026: What to Know

 Want better car loan interest rates?
 Start here

 Interest rates may be rising, but that doesn’t mean you’re stuck with a high interest rate forever.
-Even if you recently signed onto a new auto loan with a higher rate, you may be able to refinance your loan through Upstart and find a better deal.
+Even if you recently signed onto a new auto loan with a higher rate, you may be able to refinance your loan and find a better deal.

-¹Neither Upstart nor its bank partners have a minimum educational attainment requirement in order to be eligible for a loan.
+2. Upstart’s model considers education: Neither Upstart nor its lending partners have a minimum educational attainment requirement in order to be eligible for a loan.